lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

 ```

 If one tries to call `pop nil`{.coq}, the `assert`{.coq} ensures the call fails.
 Extra
-information given by the sigma-type have been stripped away.
+information given by the sigma type has been stripped away.
 It can be
 confusing, and in practice it means that, we you rely on the extraction
 mechanism to provide a certified OCaml module, you _cannot expose
-strongly-specified functions in its public interface_ because nothing in the
+strongly specified functions in its public interface_ because nothing in the
-OCaml type system will prevent a miseuse which will in practice leads to an
+OCaml type system will prevent a misuse which will in practice leads to an
 `assert false`{.ocaml}. *)

 ## Defining `push`{.coq}